SassDoc/sassdoc.github.io/customising-the-view/index.md

 ## Introduction

-Aside from regular [configuration]({{ site.data.routes.configuration }}) from SassDoc itself, it is likely that the theme you use provides some kind of default configuration that you can overload.
+Aside from regular [configuration][configuration] from SassDoc itself, it is likely that the theme you use provides some kind of default configuration that you can overload.

 This is done exactly like the regular configuration, within the same configuration file.
-Please refer to the [configuration documentation]({{ site.data.routes.configuration }}) to learn how to specify a configuration file.
+Please refer to the [configuration documentation][configuration] to learn how to specify a configuration file.

 ## Options